 Finding happiness in monochromatic inhospitable landscapes and no visibility.

-The lack of colourful (or any) scenery means no distracting elements.
-Not just visually, any paved road is far away, and the cellphones reception is next to none.
-Sometimes, taking a break from the oversaturated, fast-paced life is the best to relax.
+First, it's calming.
+There aren't any colourful sceneries or civilisation elements to distract; any paved road is far away, and the cellphones reception is next to none.
+Sometimes, taking a break from the oversaturated, fast-paced world is relaxation at best.

 Second, one gets rid of silly thoughts.
 There are no landmarks, no footpaths to follow.

-Similar shapes, shades, and sizes in each direction make navigation require discipline: staying on track benefits from attention to details, and the rough terrain requires focusing on foot placement.
+Similar shapes, shades, and sizes in each direction require discipline to navigate: staying on track benefits from attention to detail, and the rough terrain requires focusing on foot placement.
 The brain is occupied enough to prevent thinking about nonsense.

-While sometimes it can be nice to reach the destination by a paved, well-signed road, it feels more deserved when you have to fight obstacles on your way to the goal.
+While sometimes it can be nice to reach the destination by an easy, signposted road, it often feels more deserved when you have to fight obstacles on your way to the goal.
 Bigger responsibility equals greater satisfaction.

 And third, when the clouds eventually rise and reveal a few outlooks here and there...